 Parents around the world use swaddling as a way to comfort fussy babies, reduce crying, and develop more settled sleep patterns.
-Often when we see babies getting ready for bedtime and being swaddled, their bodies are tightly wrapped in a cloth, sheet or light blanket.
+Often when we see babies getting ready for bedtime and being swaddled, their bodies are tightly wrapped in a cloth, sheet, light blanket, or a specialty swaddle product.
 This is where a potential hidden danger exists.
 Not allowing the hips and legs to move freely can promote the most common birth abnormality, hip dysplasia.
 Because this condition can be challenging to detect, even by a trained physician, it’s important to know about safe swaddling before using a swaddle for naptime or sleeping for the night.

 What is hip dysplasia and what does swaddling have to do with it?